-The system to fund family visits for indigent detainees was established within the Registry by the Assembly of States Parties in its resolution ICC-ASP/8/Res.4.
+Family visit for indigent detainees was established within the Registry by the Assembly of States Parties in its resolution ICC-ASP/8/Res.4.
 The purpose is to fund family visits for indigent detainees entirely through voluntary donations, with contributions from States Parties, other States, non-governmental organizations, civil society or individuals.

-5.2 Voluntary contributions: Contributions in the amount of \in 1,488,292 have been pledged and/or received for 2010 projects.

-5.3 Interest income: Interest in the amount of $\in 3,779$ represents interest earned on the Court's bank account for the Trust Funds.

-5.4 Expenditure: The total amount of $\notin 1,576,147$ comprises total disbursements of $\notin 1,452,607$, outstanding obligations of $\notin 125,162$ and repatriation grant accrual of $\notin -1,622$.

-5.5 Refund to donors: The amount of $\notin 19,599$ was refunded to donors, being the amount in excess of the requirements of the specific projects completed (Schedules 6 and 7).

-5.6 Other accounts receivable: The amount of \notin 513 is the interest earned but not received yet with regard to the bank account of the Trust Funds.

-5.7 Contributions or payments received in advance: The Court received voluntary contributions in the total amount of \notin 1,017,514 for projects starting after 31 December 2010 (Schedule 6).

-5.8 Interfund balances payable: As at 31 December 2010, interfund balances between the Trust Fund and the General Fund amounted to a payable of \notin 219,792.
+- 5.2 Voluntary contributions: contributions in the amount of \bigcirc ,488,292 have been pledged and/or received for 2010 projects. - 5.3 Interest income: interest in the amount of €3,779 represents interest earned on the Court's bank account for the Trust Funds. - 5.4 Expenditure: the total amount of €1,576,147 comprises total disbursements of €1,452,607, outstanding obligations of €125,162 and repatriation grant accrual of €1,622. - 5.5 Refund to donors: the amount of €19,599 was refunded to donors, being the amount in excess of the requirements of the specific projects completed (Schedules 6 and 7). - 5.6 Other accounts receivable: the amount of €13 is the interest earned but not received yet with regard to the bank account of the Trust Funds. - 5.7 Contributions or payments received in advance: the Court received voluntary contributions in the total amount of €1,017,514 for projects starting after 31 December 2010 (Schedule 6). - 5.8 Interfund balances payable: as at 31 December 2010, interfund balances between the Trust Fund and the General Fund amounted to a payable of €219,792.